Crack detection by holomorphic neural networks and transfer-learning-enhanced genetic optimization: Results

 \section{Results}

-The GA–HNN and the GA–XFEM crack detection strategies were both implemented in Python (link to github rep will be made available upon acceptance of the article).
+The GA–HNN and the GA–XFEM crack detection strategies were both implemented in Python\footnote{\url{https://github.com/jonashund/holomorphic_crack_detection}}.
 To evaluate the model response, the GA-HNN approach leverages the original PIHNN library \cite{calafa2024}, while the GA–XFEM approach employs Abaqus XFEM.